 But, when it comes to food, my favourite is drinking French Onion Soup on cold winter evenings, sitting out, just before the snow starts falling, and enjoying a beautiful sunset or a street performance in one of the squares.

 Sprechen You Italiano!

 Besides people being at least bilingual nowadays, you can hear so many different languages in Amsterdam that it is just mind-boggling.
-If you don’t speak Dutch or English, you need not worry about whatever be your native language, someone who speaks it is just a couple of steps away… Seriously, I’m not joking.
+If you don’t speak Dutch or English, you need not worry, someone who speaks your language is just a couple of steps away… Seriously, I’m not joking.

 Watch Out for that Bike!